DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

-availability of examples (comprising input data and reference results), (12) mechanisms for extensibility (software modularity) as one aspect of software architecture (Venters et al. 2018) and (13) interoperability (APIs / common and open data formats for input and output), (14) testing infrastructure including but not strictly requiring unit tests, performance tests, regression tests, integration tests, end-to-end tests (ideally run in an automated fashion in a continuous integration environment), (15) tagged releases (considering their frequency, and availability for end users in terms of binary packages for major operating systems, or availability via package managers or containers), (16) no (large-scale) re-implementations for functionality for which
+availability of examples (comprising input data and reference results), (12) mechanisms for extensibility (software modularity) as one aspect of software architecture (Venters et al. 2018) and (13) interoperability (APIs / common and open data formats for input and output), (14) a test suite (including at least some of the following: unit tests, regression tests, integration tests, end-to-end tests, performance tests; ideally run in an automated fashion in a continuous integration environment), (15) tagged releases (considering their frequency, and availability for end users in terms of binary packages for major operating systems, or availability via package managers or containers), (16) no (large-scale) re-implementations for functionality for which